-Sheryl (Paula Irvine), Brandon’s old girlfriend from Minneapolis, visits the Walsh’s in Beverly Hills & the two get it on for the first time to the sweet sounds of
+Sheryl (Paula Irvine), Brandon’s old girlfriend from Minneapolis, visits the Walsh clan in Beverly Hills & the two get it on for the first time to the sweet sounds of

 that memorable 1990 hit 2004 post-grunge wannabe track “Save the Day” by Tim Cullen (Ughhh to CBS/Paramount for all the replacement music on the DVD version).
-But as true teenage love goes, trouble brews as Sheryl gets swept up in the bright lights of Beverly Hills.
+But in true teenage love fashion, trouble brews as Sheryl gets swept up in the bright lights of Beverly Hills.

 One on One (November 1, 1990)

-One episode removed from punching his friend & slapping a drink off the counter while illegally visiting a nightclub, the noble, earnest Brandon Walsh appears in this outing attempting to expose minority students recruited to West Beverly High because of their basketball skills, despite living out-of-district.
+One episode removed from punching his friend & slapping a drink off the bar while illegally visiting a nightclub, noble & earnest Brandon Walsh appears in this outing attempting to expose minority students recruited to West Beverly High because of their basketball skills, despite living out of district.
 Is it a question of geography or racism?
 By the end of the episode, I still couldn’t tell…(the resolution implies that Brandon jumped to conclusions because the students are African-American, but aren’t they still illegally on the team as “out-of-district” basketball recruits?).
 Nonetheless, it’s another case of Beverly Hills, 90210 tackling uncomfortable issues.